-Ribbon Murukku also called as ribbon pakoda is deep fried, gluten free and crunchy south Indian savory dry snack recipe.
-Urad dal flour (black gram or lentils) and rice flour are the main ingredients used in making this murukku.
+Ribbon Murukku or ribbon pakoda is thin, long strips of deep fried urad and rice flour dough.
+This is south Indian savory dry snack recipe.
+Urad flour (black gram or lentils flour) and rice flour are the main ingredients in making this murukku.
 With little practice, you can easily make these at home.

-Like any other savory dry snack recipes, this pakoda can be stored for 4-5 weeks.
+Like any other savory dry snack recipes, this pakoda stays fresh for 4-5 weeks.

 Soon after removing the pakoda from oil, spread it on kitchen tissue.
 Wait till tissue absorbs extra oil.

-When the pakoda comes to room temperature, then transfer it to a clean and dry air tight container.
+When the pakoda comes to room temperature, then transfer it to a clean and dry, moisture free air tight container.

 Doing so will keep the murukku fresh for days.